-Step 4 The process starts with the applicant reviewing the completed CIA (s) from the distributor, the host distributor and if applicable, the transmitter.
+Steps 1-3.
+The process starts with the applicant reviewing the completed CIA (s) from the distributor, the host distributor and if applicable, the transmitter.

-Step 5.
+Step 42.
 The applicant decides whether to cancel or proceed with the connection of the project

-Step 6.
+Step 63.
 The applicant notifies the distributor in the case of a decision not to proceed with the project.

-Step 7.
-If the applicant notifies the distributor that it has decided to not proceed with the project, the distributor notifies the host distributor/transmitter that the applicant is not proceeding with the project.
+Step 47.
+The distributor notifies the host distributor/transmitter that the applicant is not proceeding with the project.
 The distributor removes the project from the application processing queue and the process concludes for the distributor.

-Step 8.
+Step 85.
 The host distributor/transmitter removes the project from the application processing queue and the process concludes for the host distributor/transmitter.

-Step 9.
-The applicant should discuss with the distributor any concerns, questions and/or proposed adjustments that need to be agreed upon before the CIA expiration date(s).
-An extension may be granted by distributor if deemed necessary.
+Step 96.
+The applicant should discuss with the distributor any concerns, questions and/or proposed adjustments that need to be agreed upon before the Connection Assessments expiration date(s).
+An extension may be granted by distributor -if deemed necessary.

-Step 10.
+Step 107.
 The applicant must notify the distributor of its intent to proceed with the Project.
 (Step 10)

-Step 11.
-The distributor prepares the CCA and submits a Transmitter CCRA Application to the transmitter.
+Step 118.
+The distributor prepares the Capital Cost Agreement (CCA) and submits a Transmitter Capital Cost Recovery Agreement (CCRA) Application to the transmitter.

-Step 12.
+Step 129.
 The transmitter prepares the CCRA within 45 days.

-Step 13.
+Step $\underline{13}10$ .
 The transmitter issues this CCRA to the distributor.

-Step 14.
+Step 1411.
 The distributor reviews the CCRA and issues the distributor's CCA to the applicant.

-Step 15.
+Step $\underline{1512}$ .
 The applicant is expected to review the CCA and seek any clarification from the distributor if required.

-Step 16.
+Step 1613.
 If the applicant agrees with the terms of the CCA, the applicant sign and issues payment to the distributor.

-Step 17.
+Step 1714.
 The distributor acknowledges receipt of the CCA, assigns a Project Manager within 45 days, issues payment to the transmitter, and executes the CCRA and any other required agreements.

-Step 18.
+Step 1815.
 The distributor shall review the detailed design within 1 month of signing the CCA

-Step 19.
+Step 1916.
 The transmitter acknowledges receipt of the CCRA and assigns a project manager within 45 days.

-Step 20.
+Step 2017.
 The process moves onto the build phase after assignment of the Project Manager for the distributor and transmitter.